TGoepel/oarcs/README.md

 Relation to other ontologies
 ----------------------------

 OArCS uses [CARO][1] as its upper level ontology.
 Ultimately it will serve as a domain component of a broader Arthropod Anatomy Ontology [AAO].
 This integration will occur through either through [UBERON][1] or a similar pattern derived specifically for the AAO.

 Acknowledgements
 ----------------

-OArCS was built by Christian Wirkner, his lab and collaborators including Göpel Torben, Runge Jens, Keiler Jonas, Huckstorf K., Scholz Stefan, Klussmann-Fricke B-J, and Richter Stefan.
+OArCS was built by Christian S. Wirkner, his lab and collaborators including Torben Göpel, Jens Runge, Jonas Keiler, Katarina Huckstorf, Stephan Scholz, Bastian-Jesper Klussmann-Fricke, and Stefan Richter.

 István Mikó formalized taxon specific exemplars.
 Matt Yoder provided technical support and helped describe the initial effort.